 - 4.2.10 Different types of homes are required to offer a real choice of accommodation, be it smaller well-located market housing, accessible or adaptable accommodation, step-free housing or more specialised homes offering improved safety and support suited to the various needs of people.
-Requiring 15% of new residential development (on sites of 25 homes or more) to meet the building regulations 'accessible and adaptable dwellings' M4(2) or 'wheelchair user dwellings' M4(3) standard will help our future housing stock meet identified accommodation needs.
-Relaxing the requirement for new homes to meet Building Regulation standard M4(3)(b) wheelchair accessible dwellings to the more flexible M4(3) (a) wheelchair adaptable dwellings standard will only be agreed where substantial evidence is provided to justify an exception.
+Requiring 15% of new residential development (on sites of 25 homes or more) to meet the Building Regulations 'accessible and adaptable dwellings' M4(2) or 'wheelchair user dwellings' M4(3) standard will help our future housing stock meet identified accommodation needs.
+Relaxing the requirement for new homes to meet Building Regulations standard M4(3)(2)(b) wheelchair accessible dwellings, which only applies in relation to dwellings where the local authority is responsible for allocating or nominating a person to live in that dwelling, to the more flexible M4(3)(2)(a) wheelchair adaptable dwellings standard will only be agreed where substantial evidence is provided to justify an exception.
 The percentage may be altered to reflect figures in the latest SHMA.
 Accessible dwellings should be provided on parts of residential development sites that are not designated for self-build and custom-build houses. - 4.2.11 Providing suitable homes will help meet the needs of the current and projected growth in the number of older people living in our community.
 Housing stock should be flexible to meet the needs of an ageing population and enable people to remain in their own homes for longer should they wish.
 Smaller homes in suitable locations should also be provided to enable people to downsize and either remain within their local community or move to an alternative area with good access to local facilities.
 Integrating technology in new homes can assist with telecare and telemedicine facilities.
 Good design such as level access and flush thresholds to properties, a WC at entry level, door openings of a suitable width and care with the design and internal layout and circulation space can help ensure accommodation is adaptable and wheelchair friendly.
 Considering factors including a building's layout, materials, soundproofing and good lighting can also help people with dementia or sight loss to continue to live as independently as possible.
 With increasing life expectancy, the need for residential care or nursing homes for the frail elderly is also recognised.